Does Homeowners Insurance Cover Earthquakes?

 In addition to protecting a traditional single-family home, the earthquake policy covers manufactured homes, condos, and rentals.

-For condo coverage, the policy will cover damage to the unit, your personal property, your permanently-installed fixtures as well as your major appliances, the last of which is uncommon in a standard earthquake policy.
+For condo coverage, the policy will cover damage to the unit, your personal property, your permanently installed fixtures, and your major appliances, the last of which is uncommon in a standard earthquake policy.

 For manufactured homes, insurance will cover them entirely, as well as your belongings stored inside.